karel-brinda/MiniPhy/README.md

 ### 2b.
 Protocol-specific dependencies

 These are installed automatically by
-Snakemake when they are required/
+Snakemake when they are requested;
+for instance, ProPhyle is not installed unless Protocol 3 is used.
-Their lists can be found in [`workflow/envs/`](workflow/envs/) and involve
+The specifications of individual environments can be found in [`workflow/envs/`](workflow/envs/), and they contain:
 [ETE 3](http://etetoolkit.org/),
 [SeqTK](https://github.com/lh3/seqtk),
 [xopen](https://pypi.org/project/xopen/),